 Most successful change management pivots on a deep understanding of whether the change is based on tasks, relationships, or the very identities of the individuals involved.
 For example, if you ask a customer service representative who is very good at troubleshooting problems and handling customer questions to suddenly begin selling services to customers, you have fundamentally changed their identity.
 They are no longer a customer rep. They have become a sales person, and many people find that a difficult or impossible psychological transition to make.

-In the one-day program at the KU Edwards Campus, participants learn how to identify barriers to change, how to select the best communication strategies to lead their work teams through change, and how to gauge the organization’s readiness for change.
+In the one-day program, participants learn how to identify barriers to change, how to select the best communication strategies to lead their work teams through change, and how to gauge the organization’s readiness for change.

-According to David Leonard and Claude Coltea, researchers with the Gallup organization, 70 percent of all change initiatives fail because change agents overlook the role that front-line managers play in the success of the initiatives.
+According to David Leonard and Claude Coltea, researchers with the Gallup organization, 70% of all change initiatives fail because change agents overlook the role that front-line managers play in the success of the initiatives.

 In many cases, the managers who are being tasked with implementing change programs are not ready themselves.
 They have not had the opportunity to digest the real dynamics, to understand the task-relationship-identity elements, or to select an optimal communication plan.
 All they are feeling is that change is, indeed, the only constant in life.

 Register for the upcoming session of the live virtual Leadership Live One-Day Workshop: Overcoming Resistance to Change on Sept.
 9 to learn how best to navigate organizational change at the individual and team levels.

 Complete five workshops and receive two hours of one-on-one professional coaching in the new KU Professional Leadership Certificate.